Take Me in Your Arms (Rock Me a Little While): Other notable versions

 "Take Me in Your Arms" was also released in 1975 by the Canadian singer Charity Brown whose version, produced by Harry Hinde, was arranged by the Motown veteran Tom Baird.
 The Charity Brown rendering reached number 5 in Canada in May 1975.

 The song was also recorded by Blood Sweat & Tears on BS&T 4.
 Brown's single was given a May 1975 release in the UK where it failed to chart.
-The track appeared on Brown's 1975 album Charity Brown.
+The track appeared on Brown's 1975 self-titled album.

-Australian pop group The Chantoozies released their version as a single in 2019, which was the last song to feature founding member Tottie Goldsmith.